chandrasekhar4u/spring-ai-tutorial/ReadMe.md

 ### Try on your own
   - Change system instructions to specify format of output you want like json or yaml or anything that you wish.
+  - Test chain of command.
+Give some restrictive system instructions & try giving conflicting prompt.
+For ex: Give system instructions to answer only about java but ask non java prompts.
+Test & make system instructions robust.
   - Langchain4j - Try adding system instructions

 ## Tutorial_1_2_SimplePromptAndSystemPromptAndConfigurations